 Remember to pay close attention to the job description.
 This will be full of clues about what the recruiters are looking for, especially in terms of skills and experience.

-Links to any relevant blog / social presence
+- Links to relevant blogs or social presence

 If you choose to include a personal statement, this should sit under your basic information.
-It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to their company.
-They are similar in nature to a cover letter, just shorter – usually one paragraph.
+It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to the company.
+They are similar in nature to a cover letter, just shorter – usually a few sentences.

-It’s not mandatory to include this section but with average recruiters spending an average of just 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
-They are particularly useful in a competitive industry as they are the perfect way to grab the recruiters attention.
+It’s not mandatory to include this section, but with recruiters spending on average 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
+They are particularly useful in a competitive industry, like aviation, as they are the perfect way to grab the recruiter’s attention in a pile of hundreds of CVs.

 After graduating, I spent one year travelling the world which has given me a great understanding and passion for different cultures, languages and practices.
 As a result, I am able to communicate clearly and effectively with many international citizens, which I believe would be extremely important in this position as a [insert job title]

-It’s really important to include hours relevant for the position and split by type.
-For example:
+It’s really important to include hours relevant for your position and split by type.
+For example, if you were applying for pilot jobs, you might look to include flight hours information:

 Try and stick to bullet points in this section.
 If you do have months where you were out of work or education, keep your explanation brief.
 If an employer requires more information, they will ask you to elaborate during an interview.